Ottoman yacht Sultaniye

 Sultaniye was a royal yacht of the Ottoman Empire.
 She was originally built for the Egyptian fleet in the early 1850s and was initially named Feyz-i Cihat before being given to the Ottoman sultan as a gift in 1862.
 She was renamed at that time and served as the sultan's yacht for the next fifty years before being placed in reserve in 1905.
-She was eventually scuttled off Izmir on 20 April 1912 during the Italo-Turkish War.
+She was eventually scuttled off İzmir on 20 April 1912 during the Italo-Turkish War.

 Design

-Feyz-i Cihat a wooden-hulled paddle steamer.
+Feyz-i Cihat was a wooden-hulled paddle steamer.
 She was 119.2 m long between perpendiculars, with a beam of 12.2 m and a draft of 9 m.
 Her tonnage was 2,909 tons burthen.
 She was propelled by a pair of paddlewheels that were driven by a 2-cylinder marine steam engine, with steam provided by two coal-fired boilers.
 Her propulsion system was rated at 750 ihp for a top speed of 15 kn.
 Her coal storage capacity amounted to 300 t.
 She had a crew of 140.

 The ship was originally armed with four 14-pounder guns, but by 1890, these had been replaced with a pair of 120 mm Krupp guns and two 37 mm 1-pounder guns.
 In 1896, her armament was reduced to a pair of Hotchkiss revolver cannon.